 “At Emmaus, we know it takes much more than just a roof over someone’s head to help them overcome homelessness.
 That’s why we provide meaningful work in our social enterprise and continue to look for ways to offer exciting opportunities for learning new skills.”

-As part of the project, we will be working with local artist Leigh Dyer, who is a sculptor specialising in stainless steel metal.
-Leigh will train our residents in the ancient art of blacksmithing, as well as collaboratively designing a sculpture for next year’s Waveney Valley Sculpture Trail.
+As part of the project, we will be working with local artist Leigh Dyer.
+He is a sculptor specialising in stainless steel metal.
+Leigh will train our residents in the ancient art of blacksmithing.
+He will also help to design a sculpture for next year’s Waveney Valley Sculpture Trail.

-We need to raise approximately £14,000 through the social tech start-up platform, Alice, which freezes donations until charities can prove they have achieved their set goals.
+We are doing this through the social tech start-up platform, Alice, which freezes donations until charities can prove they have achieved their set goals.
 This means that when someone gives to our project through Alice, their donation is guaranteed to make an impact, or they get their money back.

 We have set goals for The Orchard Forge project and donations will go towards training Emmaus residents, building the forge, equipping the area with tools and workbenches, and creating the sculpture.